JHayoz/JHayoz.github.io/content/_index.md

 image: avatar.jpg
 ---

-Hi, I'm Carl! 👋
+Hi, I'm Jean! 👋

-I am a Ph.D. student 🎓 in empirical barkology at Woof University where I work in the lab of Prof. Bark Twain 🏛 Most of my research is driven by trying to find an answer to the age-old question of *"Who is a good boy?"* &nbsp;🐶❓

-In my free time, I like running 🐕💨, playing frisbee 🥏 and trying new foods! 🦴
+I'm a Ph.D. student in Astrophysics looking for exoplanets!
+How awesome is that!?

 Please feel free to get in touch! 📧